Heat Loss and Insulation

 Generation of Condensate in Cold Steam Pipes - SI Units

-When cold steam pipes are heated up huge amounts of condensate is generated and must be drained from the pipe
+Huge amounts of condensate generated when cold steam pipes are heated up must be drained from the pipes

 Heat Emission from Pipes Submerged in Oil or Fat

-Heat emission from steam or water heating pipes submerged in oil or fat - assisted (forced) and natural circulation
+Heat emission from steam or water heating pipes submerged in oil or fat - forced and natural circulation

 Heat Emission from Pipes Submerged in Water

-Heat transmission from steam or water heating pipes submerged in water - assisted (forced) and natural circulation
+Heat emision from steam or water heating pipes submerged in water - assisted (forced) or natural circulation

 Heat Loss from Oil Filled Tanks